-Selection of this feature allows the attendant to set up a Don't Answer or Busy Callback by pressing the CALLBACK button.
+Selection of this feature allows the Attendant to set up a Don't Answer or Busy Callback by pressing the CALLBACK button.

-- Automatic Callback may be activated on extension numbers, hunt group access codes and trunk group access codes. - Up to 30 callback requests may be active within the system at any time. - If the two parties involved in a callback hold a conversation (not a conference) before the callback is honoured, the callback will be cancelled automatically unless it was set by the attendant. - Any callback outstanding for more than 8 hours is cancelled automatically. - Duplicate callback requests are ignored (the original callback request is cancelled). - The CALLBACK button must be depressed while receiving ringback or busy tone. - If the called party becomes busy before the attendant answers a callback, the attendant will hear busy tone and may press the CALLBACK button again.
-The attendant may cancel all callback requests by dialing 4 #. - All callback requests are lost after recovery from a power failure.
+- Automatic Callback may be activated on extension numbers, hunt group access codes and trunk group access codes. - Up to 30 callback requests may be active within the system at any time. - If the two parties involved in a callback hold a conversation (not a conference) before the callback is honoured, the callback will be cancelled automatically unless it was set by the Attendant. - Any callback outstanding for more than 8 hours is cancelled automatically. - Duplicate callback requests are ignored (the original callback request is cancelled). - The CALLBACK button must be depressed while receiving ringback or busy tone. - If the called party becomes busy before the Attendant answers a callback, the Attendant will hear busy tone and may press the CALLBACK button again.
+The Attendant may cancel all callback requests by dialing x4 #. - All callback requests are lost after recovery from a power failure. - Automatic Callback requests will not take effect if the number was dialed using a Speed Call button.